amendl/SuperNEMO_ML_applications/README.md

 You can look into `presentation` folder for less technicaly detailed overview.

-Note that if we write about clustering, we are writing about image segmentation.
+Note that if we are writing about **clustering tracker hits**, we are writing about image segmentation int the terms of ML community.

 If you have any questions feel free to contact me at [adam.mendl@cvut.cz](mailto:adam.mendl@cvut.cz) or [amendl@hotmail.com](mailto:amendl@hotmail.com).